SalemAitAmi/Pthread-kosmos/README.md

 - ./kosmos-mcv <seed>  or,
 - ./kosmos-mcv <seed> <num_atoms>

 NOTE: For first 'make' or if 'make clean' is invoked, uncomment the 2 'extern' keywords in logging.h, invoke make again, then remove the 'extern' keywords for future makes.
 This was not a problem in Jhub, but for WSL in VS Code it seems to be an issue.
+In case it still fails to compile after doing this, I have included the executable as well.